 In negotiating planning obligations, the Council will take into account local and strategic infrastructure needs and financial viability set out in the Local Plan Infrastructure Delivery Plan (IDP) and Local Plan Viability Assessment.
-The Council will ensure that the cumulative impact of planning policy, standards and infrastructure requirements do not render the sites and development identified in the Local Plan unviable and therefore undeliverable.

-6.104 The new housing, employment and other development proposed in the Local Plan will increase demands on physical infrastructure such as roads and sewers, social infrastructure such as health and education facilities, and green infrastructure such as open spaces.
-The Council will work with partners such as the Highways and Transportation Authority, National Highways, the lead authority for Education, the Environment Agency, utility companies, Mid and South Essex Integrated Care System, and Sport England to bring forward the necessary infrastructure that is required in order to deliver the Spatial Strategy.
+6.104 The new housing, employment and other development proposed in the Local Plan will increase demands on physical infrastructure such as roads and sewers, social infrastructure such as health, police and education facilities, and green infrastructure such as open spaces.
+The Council will work with partners such as the Highways and Transportation Authority, National Highways, the lead authority for Education, the Environment Agency, utility companies, Mid and South Essex Integrated Care System, emergency services and Sport England to bring forward the necessary infrastructure and facilities that are required in order to deliver the Spatial Strategy.